Search

 It’s important to keep your Gerberian Shepsky nails short and not let them grow to the point of clicking the floor when your dog walks.

-The oral health of your Gerberian Shepsky is also delicate.
+Your Gerberian Shepsky’s oral health is also delicate.
 Brush your pet’s teeth at least three times a week.
 Use a brush created for dogs and non-rinse dog toothpaste.

-Considering its healthy and strong parents, the German Shepherd Husky mix is generally a healthy dog.
+The German Shepherd Husky mix is generally a healthy dog considering its healthy and strong parents.
 But like all dogs, it can be prone to some health conditions.
 Below are the conditions to be aware of:

 Elbow and Hip Dysplasia

-Canine Elbow Dysplasia and Hip Dysplasia are genetic, developmental joint disorders affecting a good number of dog breeds.
+Canine Elbow Dysplasia and Hip Dysplasia are genetic, developmental joint disorders affecting many dog breeds.
 The conditions manifest in joint malformation and can lead to osteoarthritis, an incurable and debilitating condition.

-These figures varied widely among 78 breeds but in general, it is estimated that around 20% of German Shepherds will have bad hips whilst only 2% of Siberian Huskies will be affected.
+These figures varied widely among 78 breeds, but it is estimated that around 20% of German Shepherds will have bad hips, whilst only 2% of Siberian Huskies will be affected.

 Eye Conditions